staropram/AGI-bootstrap/README.md

 It is advised to write a test script for each new command.
 You can run the `all_tests` test script to run all of the tests in the directory.

+# Known bugs

+1. Asychronicity isn't implemented properly yet as it will (eventually) lead to memory exhaustion due to infinite recursion.
+You will run out of context way before this ever happens but obviously this needs to be fixed with an event loop and shoehorned message passing.
+2. Because of 1, when a message comes in and we ask the user to confirm, the confirmation message isn't shown until the user presses "enter".
+This is something to do with the R interactive session.
+Using an event loop in the CommandHandler should also fix this.

 # TODO

+- Event loop to fix theoretical memory exhaustion and interaction annoyance (having to press enter)
 - Write a more succinct command format other than JSON
 - Need ability to keep track of own context length and modify or summarize past context to stay within context window.
 - add `create_commmand` command